 Storming the Castle: Done unwittingly by Blade in the original.
 He doesn't realize he's reached her base until he's within sight of it, and by that point, there's no going back.

 Story-Driven Invulnerability: It is possible (if you're quick enough) to shoot Mancini during several points in the initial levels of the original.
 Of course, he won't die until he gets into the abandoned subway station to transform, and only during the climatic battle in an active subway station.

-Super Not-Drowning Skills: Blade carries a Rebreather in the first game that allows him to swim ad infinitum without the need to breathe.
+Super Not-Drowning Skills: Blade can find a Rebreather in the first game that allows him to swim ad infinitum without the need to breathe.
 If you forget to take it, you can still complete the necessary level by using air bubbles.

 Supervillain Lair: Estate Sinclaire/Munt Phoenix, which is so big that it takes three separate levels to explore.